|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 contacted that she wanted to donate a kidney after hearing me on "This American Life" on NPR, which was

-and has been the subject of recent newspaper articles and on-line websites) BOTH NANCY & her recipient
+has been the subject of recent newspaper articles and on-line websites) BOTH NANCY & her recipient ANTHONY

-ANTHONY ARE DOING GREAT!
+ARE DOING GREAT!
 Neither had any pain after their surgery!
-Nancy left the hospital only 1 day after
+Nancy left the hospital only 1 day after her kidney

-her kidney donation!
+donation!
 And Anthony is home as well.
 His new kidney, which is working great!
-Thank G-d, no more
+Thank G-d, no more dialysis for

-dialysis for him!
+him!
 Also, congratulations to Nancy on her new website!
-Check it out - "Kidney Mama: A Resource
+Check it out - "Kidney Mama: A Resource for Living

-written about 3 years ago about my kidney donation and project to help others, in an England newspaper - that
+about 3 years ago about my kidney donation and project to help others, in an England newspaper - that article has

-article has been posted for the past 3 years on the main board of the Kidney Transplant Division of the Royal
+been posted for the past 3 years on the main board of the Kidney Transplant Division of the Royal Free Hospital in

 * * * *